BLOG

 Summary: Sum up your earned cryptocurrency income and report it on Schedule 1 or Schedule C.

-If you earned crypto through mining, staking, interest, referral rewards, or as compensation for your labor, you will recognize ordinary income subject to income tax.
+If you earned other crypto through mining, staking, interest, referral rewards, or as compensation for your labor, you will recognize ordinary income subject to income tax.
+This is taxed the same as income you may receive from your job!

 To accurately report your income, you should account for all the cryptocurrency you earned during the year.
 You’ll recognize income based on the USD value of your crypto at the time of receipt.